harmony-one/h/progress/gheis-mohammadi.md

+# Q4 Summary - 2024

+This quarter, I tackled several critical areas to improve network stability, performance, and decentralization.
+A lot of my focus was on addressing **stream disconnectivity issues** and enhancing the **P2P layer**.
+I optimized the way streams handle connections and refactored parts of the system to make error handling more resilient.
+Stream concurrency and lock management were improved, along with significant updates to the **Staged Stream Sync module**, making it more reliable and easier to maintain.
+I also added support for **Trusted Nodes** in the P2P host, enhancing the flexibility and security of the network.

+Another big milestone was the **successful HIP32 hardfork**, which brought the network much closer to full decentralization.
+It was a proud moment to see the community and the infrastructure align for such a critical upgrade.

+On the consensus side, I conducted an in-depth review of the **leader rotation process**, identified edge cases, and implemented fixes to improve reliability.
+I also addressed issues with **multi-BLS validators**, such as improving quorum calculations and fixing problems with multiple block proposals.
+These changes ensure smoother operations for validators and better overall performance.

+Finally, I resolved a resource limitation issue impacting **boot nodes**, making them more efficient at handling traffic.
+Alongside this, I worked on adding capacity to support concurrent requests across streams and refined the **P2P muxers** for better performance.
+This quarter was all about solving major pain points and laying the groundwork for a more decentralized and reliable network.

+---

 2024-12-14 Sat:

 Last week, I worked on resolving an issue with multi-BLS key validators in the consensus module.
 These validators, when retaining leadership, could create multiple block proposals, leading to potential network crashes.
 To address this, I made the [PR #4810](https://github.com/harmony-one/harmony/pull/4810) last week, but later I drafted that PR and created a new one [PR #4811](https://github.com/harmony-one/harmony/pull/4811), which targets the root cause and refines the logic to verify if the leader has changed or if the previous leader belongs to the same node in multi-BLS key scenarios.
 It also ensures the consensus module avoids redundant leadership actions for the same node and updates logs to improve debugging and clarity around leader transitions.